jadecobra/python_tdd_exercises/source/calculator/calculator_8.rst

 ----

-All the tests are passing, but there are problems.
+All the tests are passing, and there are problems

 * What happens when the :ref:`functions<what is a function?>` receive a bad input as the second input or something that is not a :ref:`dictionary<what is a dictionary?>`, set_, :ref:`list<what is a list?>`, string_ or :ref:`boolean<what are booleans?>`?
 I need a better test
 * It looks like the test for how the :ref:`calculator<how to make a calculator>` handles :ref:`ZeroDivisionError<test_catching_zero_division_error_in_tests>` never runs.
 I need to make that test better